rancher/fleet-docs/docs/ref-fleet-yaml.md

 # Default: false
 paused: false

+# If rolloutStrategy is not defined in the fleet.yaml file, Fleet uses default rollout values.
 rolloutStrategy:

   # A number or percentage of clusters that can be unavailable during an update